Canop/broot/website/docs/install.md

 When it's done, you can do just `br` to launch broot, and typing <kbd>alt</kbd><kbd>enter</kbd> will cd for you.

+# Fix the colors

+Broot's initial colors ensure that everything is readable whathever your settings.
+But you may want to have something more similar to your usual terminal colors, or maybe to define the whole skin.

+You should probably have a look at [changing the skin](../skins) as your next step.

 # `br` alias for Nushell

 As a shortcut for [Nushell](https://www.nushell.sh/), define the following alias: